 Contra-indications mean situations that indicate we should not massage, or we should do so with caution.
 The standard contraindications apply along with a couple of others that are pregnancy related.
 These are

 DVT – Deep Vein Thrombosis – due to increased blood volume circulation can slow down and this increases the possibility of blood clots forming.

 Systemic infection – issues such as Glandular fever, Ross River and Lupus.

 Knead have provided over 25 000 chair treatments in our clinic and in corporate and event environments.
-Our massage uses Remedial techniques, our treatments are firm and we target your problem areas.
+Our massage uses Remedial techniques are firm and we target your problem areas, providing shoulder pain therapy when it is most needed.
 We have a private chair area in our clinic where you can relax in privacy.

 Neck & Shoulder pain

 Stress Headache Relief

 Upper Cross Syndrome is a very common issue with office workers and students.
 This involves a Forward Head Position, rounded shoulders and weak neck and mid back muscles.
 Upper Cross results in neck ache and pain, neck movement restriction, shoulder pain and aching back, especially between the shoulder blades.
 Chair Massage will release the tight neck muscles such as scm and scalenes and relax the upper traps.
 We also work deeply around the shoulder blades and stretch the pecs.
 For a detailed explanation of Upper Cross please go here.